Climate-Related Risk Assessment and Scenario Analysis

 Transition risk refers to the risk that occurs in transitioning to a society with low greenhouse gas emissions (a low-carbon society).
 For example, the introduction of a carbon tax levied on greenhouse gas emissions could lead to a negative financial impact on investees and borrowers that have high emissions.
 This in turn could result in credit costs for financial institutions.

 Physical risks are risks of intensification or increase in extreme weather events due to climate change or from long-term changes in climate patterns.
 Physical risks can be classified further into acute risks, such as increased flooding or other extreme weather events, and chronic risks, such as the agricultural impact of prolonged high temperatures.
-We have conducted a scenario analysis of these risks, providing disclosure of our results.

 Climate Change Risks Recognized by the Bank